Skip to content

 1. Ensure your project references ASP.NET Core (has Microsoft.AspNetCore.Routing)

-2. Check MediatorEndpointDiscovery setting - in Explicit mode, handlers need [HandlerEndpoint]
+3. In Explicit mode, handlers need [HandlerEndpoint] or [HandlerEndpointGroup]

 XML Summaries Not Appearing